Pancreatitis: Severe acute pancreatitis

 Severe pancreatitis can cause organ failure, necrosis, infected necrosis, pseudocyst, and abscess.
 If diagnosed with severe acute pancreatitis, people will need to be admitted to a high-dependency unit or intensive care unit.
 It is likely that the levels of fluids inside the body will have dropped significantly as it diverts bodily fluids and nutrients in an attempt to repair the pancreas.
-The drop in fluid levels can lead to a reduction in the volume of blood within the body, which is known as hypovolemic shock.
-Hypovolemic shock can be life-threatening as it can very quickly starve the body of the oxygen-rich blood that it needs to survive.
-To avoid going into hypovolemic shock, fluids will be administered intravenously.
-Oxygen will be supplied through tubes attached to the nose and ventilation equipment may be used to assist with breathing.
-Feeding tubes may be used to provide nutrients, combined with appropriate analgesia.
+The drop in fluid levels can lead to a rapid and severe reduction in the volume of blood within the body, which is known as hypovolemic shock.
+This condition represents a major life threat and may be prevented in some cases by prompt and aggressive fluid resuscitation.

+Patients with severe AP are often unable to receive oral nutrition, and so nasogastric feeding tubes are commonly used for these patients.
+Feeding tubes may be used to provide calories and nutrients, combined with appropriate analgesia.
+Early enteral feeding within 48 hours of admission to the hospital has been associated with better outcomes.

+The lungs can be inflamed as a result of the systemic inflammatory response and can manifest as acute respiratory distress syndrome (ARDS).
+Supplemental oxygen is frequently required in the treatment of severe AP, and a patient may be given anything from supplemental oxygen via nasal cannula, to full mechanical ventilation.
+In many cases, even the most intensive respiratory therapies are not enough, and many patients with severe pancreatitis die as a result of respiratory failure.

-As with mild acute pancreatitis, it will be necessary to treat the underlying cause—gallstones, discontinuing medications, cessation of alcohol, etc. If the cause is gallstones, it is likely that an ERCP procedure or removal of the gallbladder will be recommended.
-The gallbladder should be removed during the same hospital admission or within two weeks of pancreatitis onset so as to limit the risk of recurrent pancreatitis.
+As with mild pancreatitis, it will be necessary to treat the underlying cause—gallstones, discontinuing medications, cessation of alcohol, etc. If the cause is gallstones, it is likely that an ERCP procedure or removal of the gallbladder will be recommended.
+There is also evidence that, even for patients without gallstones, surgical removal of the gallbladder may reduce the risk of recurrence, and as of 2024, guidelines recommend the procedure for any patient with severe pancreatitis with no clear cause.

 If the cause of pancreatitis is alcohol, cessation of alcohol consumption and treatment for alcohol dependency may improve pancreatitis.
-Even if the underlying cause is not related to alcohol consumption, doctors recommend avoiding it for at least six months as this can cause further damage to the pancreas during the recovery process.
+Even if the underlying cause is not related to alcohol consumption, many doctors recommend avoiding it for at least six months as this can cause further damage to the pancreas during the recovery process.
+Patients whose pancreatitis can be linked to alcoholism are known to have a much higher risk of recurrence.

-Oral intake, especially fats, is generally restricted initially but early enteral feeding within 48 hours has been shown to improve clinical outcomes.
-Fluids and electrolytes are replaced intravenously.
-Nutritional support is initiated via tube feeding to surpass the portion of the digestive tract most affected by secreted pancreatic enzymes if there is no improvement in the first 72–96 hours of treatment.